 Prerequisites: HI-103 or HI-104 and EN-102 or EN-202 English history from earliest settlement to the reign of Elizabeth I. Origins of the Common Law, Parliament, and English liberty.
-[Applicable to the Global Studies Concentration.]

 HI-225 English History II LASC Categories: TLC, WAC